gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/build-procedure.md

 	$ curl -L https://github.com/gnuarmeclipse/build-scripts/raw/master/scripts/build-qemu.sh \
 	-o ~/Downloads/build-qemu.sh

+Alternatively, in a development environment, the entire `build-scripts.git` can be cloned, and a link to `Downloads` created:

+	ln -s /Users/ilg/My\ Files/MacBookPro\ Projects/GNU\ ARM\ Eclipse/build-scripts.git/scripts/build-qemu.sh \
+	~/Downloads/build-qemu.sh

 ## Check the script

-The script creates a temporary build **Work/qemu** folder in the the user home.
+The script creates a temporary build `Work/qemu` folder in the the user home.
 Although not recommended, if for any reasons you need to change this, you can redefine WORK_FOLDER variable before invoking the script.

 ## Preload the Docker images